-A vast source of magnetic field data for the twentieth century was prepared by the US Coast and Geodetic Survey for the 1965 world charts (Hendricks and Cain, 1963), and is accessible in machine-readable form from the world data centers.
+A vast source of magnetic field data for the twentieth century was prepared by the US Coast and Geodetic Survey for the 1965 world charts (Hendricks and Cain, 1963) and is accessible in machine-readable form from the World Data Centres.
 The cutoff date for the collection was arbitrarily set at 1900.
-This data set has been used by many authors over the years, and has been the basis for many International Geomagnetic Reference Field models: we shall not dwell on a description of this data set, as it has been described numerous times (e.g., Bloxham et al., 1989, Sabaka et al., 1997).
+This dataset has been used by many authors over the years and has been the basis for many International Geomagnetic Reference Field models; we shall not dwell on a description of this dataset, as it has been described numerous times (e.g., Bloxham et al., 1989; Sabaka et al., 1997).
 Its temporal distribution dominates the temporal distribution of the data used to create gufm1 during the twentieth century, which is shown in Figure 11.
-Twentieth century data is characterized by a constant improvement in measurement accuracy (see Chapter 5.02).
-Marine surveys continued in the twentieth century, the most notable being the vovages of the nonmagnetic surveying ship, the Carnegie.
+Twentieth-century data are characterized by a constant improvement in measurement accuracy (see Chapter 5.02).
+Marine surveys continued in the twentieth century, the most notable being the voyages of the nonmagnetic surveying ship the Carnegie.
 A new type of data emerged with the advent of aeromagnetic surveys, most notably Project Magnet; for details, see Langel (1993).